UiPath/Infrastructure/Azure/ReadMe.md

-# How to use these templates to depploy to Azure
+# How to use these templates to deploy to Azure

 ## Note
 These are the templates we use for the Azure marketplace deployment and we want to offer them to you so you can have a starting point to customize UiPath deployments.
 These will be automatically uploaded here with any new release.